Tigra: Publication history

 The Cat appeared alongside Spider-Man in Marvel Team-Up #8 (April 1973) during her series' brief run.
-After a year's absence, she was revamped as the superpowered, part-animal Tigra in a two-part story in Giant-Size Creatures #1 (July 1974; "Giant-Size" refers to the comic's page-count, not giant creatures) and Werewolf by Night #20 (Aug.
-1974).
-Writer Tony Isabella recounted "My memory may be a bit shaky here, but I recall the Giant-Size books were approved and put on the schedule without a lot of lead time...I think I got the assignment one day, pitched the idea on the next, and one day later was sitting down with Roy [Thomas] and Gil Kane to work out what Tigra would look like."
-He also names Don Perlin and John Romita, Sr. as having a hand in Tigra's appearance, and credits Thomas with coming up with the name.
-Tigra made her solo-feature debut with a 15-page story in the black-and-white horror-comics magazine Monsters Unleashed #10 (Feb.
-1975), followed by a brief run in the umbrella series Marvel Chillers #3-7 (Feb.-Oct.
-1976), and one more solo story in Marvel Premiere #42 (June 1978).
+After a year's absence, she was revamped as the superpowered, part-animal Tigra in a two-part story in Giant-Size Creatures #1 (July 1974; "Giant-Size" refers to the comic's page-count, not giant creatures) and Werewolf by Night #20 (August 1974).
+Writer Jenny Blake Isabella recounted "My memory may be a bit shaky here, but I recall the Giant-Size books were approved and put on the schedule without a lot of lead time...
+I think I got the assignment one day, pitched the idea on the next, and one day later was sitting down with Roy [Thomas] and Gil Kane to work out what Tigra would look like."
+He also names Don Perlin and John Romita Sr. as having a hand in Tigra's appearance, and credits Thomas with coming up with the name.
+Tigra made her solo-feature debut with a 15-page story in the black-and-white horror-comics magazine Monsters Unleashed #10 (February 1975), followed by a brief run in the umbrella series Marvel Chillers #3-7 (February–October 1976), and one more solo story in Marvel Premiere #42 (June 1978).
 Like The Claws of the Cat, Marvel Chillers was also cancelled due to struggling sales.

 Tigra went on to guest star throughout the Marvel line, often appearing in issues of the superhero-team comic The Avengers and later in the cast of the spin-off comic West Coast Avengers.
-She starred in the four-issue miniseries Tigra (May-Aug.
-2002) by writer Christina Z. and artist Mike Deodato, and has since guest starred in She-Hulk, Civil War, various Avengers comics, and elsewhere.
+She starred in the four-issue miniseries Tigra (May–August 2002) by writer Christina Z. and artist Mike Deodato, and has since guest starred in She-Hulk, Civil War, various Avengers comics, and elsewhere.

-Tigra appeared as a supporting character in Avengers Academy from issue #1 (Aug.
-2010) to its final issue, #39 (Jan.
-2013).
+Tigra appeared as a supporting character in Avengers Academy from issue #1 (August 2010) to its final issue, #39 (January 2013).